RedVoxInc/datawindow-examples/docs/source/04_sensor_data.md

 # get the data
 data = sen.get_data_channel(target_channel)
 ```

+Refer to these [tables](04a_sensor_units.md) for information on the possible channels for each sensor, as well as the
+units for each channel.

 You have finished the DataWindow examples.
 Click here to view the [next steps](what_to_do_next.md).